GregNicholas/movies-with-embedded/README.md

 ## Running the App

+The app is deployed at https://movies-list-gregschoenberg.netlify.app/ and will run with the embedded app using its url below.

+The embedded app is deployed at http://csb-v9xs7u.net

+## Running Locally
-Clone the repo and the project directory, you can run:
+Clone the repo and put the embedded-list app in another directory, In the movies app, you can run:

 ### `npm i`